cgalpin92/project-portfolio3-hangman/README.md

 ### Code
 - API settings taken from the Love Sandwiches walkthrough project.
 - Code for displaying the randomly selected word from the google worksheet as a series of dashes for the length of the word taken from existing pythong hangman game - https://github.com/paulio11/P3-Hangman-Python-Terminal-Game/blob/main/run.py
+- Code to check validation of player's guess taken from Stack Overflow - https://stackoverflow.com/questions/15558392/how-can-i-check-if-character-in-a-string-is-a-letter-python#:~:text=By%20using%20str.,if%20it%20is%20a%20letter.